 Aspect 2: Because PH itself is an RBSP, like all the parameter sets, we believe it makes more sense to use the same extension mechanism as used for all the parameter sets for PH, instead of using the SH extension mechanism.

+JVET-Q0130 On improvement of collocated_ref_idx [T. Chujoh, T. Hashimoto, E. Sasaki, T. Ikai (Sharp)]

+This contribution proposed modification to the semantics of collocated_ref_idx.
+It is a specification that when the bit-stream can not be satisfied requirements of bit-stream conformance, prohibit temporal motion vector prediction and they are decoded

+Comment:

+It is asserted that that this contribution seems to suggest that when pic_temporal_mvp_enabled_flag is equal to 1, it is possible that TMVP is not enabled (i.e., SliceTemporalMvpEnabledFlag is equal to 0).

 JVET-Q0153 AHG9: On picture header [M. Coban, V. Seregin, Y.-J. Chang, M. Karczewicz (Qualcomm)]

 Items 1 and 2 of this contribution belong to this category.